 The information given in this booklet is for guidance only and does not replace the Care Act 2014.
 For more detailed information, especially around what happens if you own a property or the types of income that are taken into account and top-up arrangements, you can:

-- visit http://adultsocialcare.newham.gov.uk/Pages/Paying-for-residential--nursing-home-care.aspx - email the Financial Assessment & Charging team at FACT@newham.gov.uk or call them on 0203 373 1184.
+- Visit www.newham.gov.uk/health-adultsocial-care/paying-residential-nursinghome-care/1 - Email the Financial Assessment & Charging team at FACT@newham.gov.uk or call them on 020 3373 1184.